 In 2019, Barbato was elected Fellow of both the Engineering Mechanics Institute and the Structural Engineering Institute.
 He is an inventor of a fluorogypsum-based green concrete (U.S. patent #10865147) and of a sustainable microsilica obtained from sugarcane bagasse ash (U.S. patent pending).
 He has been awarded more than $6.8 million of competitive research funds from federal, state, local, and private agencies.
 He is also a current member of the EMI Board of Governors.

-He received his “Laurea” degree in civil engineering at the Sapienza University of Rome (Rome) in 2002, and his M.S. and Ph.D. in structural engineering in 2005 and 2007, respectively, at the University of California San Diego.
+He received his “Laurea” degree in civil engineering at the Sapienza University of Rome (Rome) in 2002, and his master’s degree and doctorate in structural engineering in 2005 and 2007, respectively, at the University of California San Diego.
 He is a licensed professional engineer in Louisiana.